H1dd3n00b/InTuneAutoMate/README.md

 findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine.upper())))

-To accommodate different naming conventions, adjust the line by basically removing `.upper()` to use the original machine name without converting it to uppercase:
+To accommodate different naming conventions, adjust the line by removing `.upper()` to use the original machine name without converting it to uppercase:

 findmachine = WebDriverWait(driver, 10).until(EC.element_to_be_clickable((By.LINK_TEXT, machine)))